manubot/manubot-ai-editor/README.md

 The editor will revise each paragraph of your manuscript and write back the revised files in the same directory.
 Finally, (_assuming you are tracking changes to your manuscript with git_) you can review each change and either keep it (commit it) or reject it (revert it).

-Using the OpenAI API can sometimes incur costs.
+Using model providers' APIs can sometimes incur costs.
 If you're worried about this or otherwise want to test things out before hitting the real API, you can run a local "dry run" by with a "fake" model:

 ```bash